PepGames/DX_DirectorsCut/README.md

   DX is not compatible with most save editors, including PKHeX and PKHax.
 These will cause unintended issues, and most likely, won't work at all.

   Several tutorials have been created online for editing XG: Next Gen save data, and these can sometimes be used to edit DX save data.
-  But ultimately, I wouldn't recommend it — it’s more of a headache than it’s worth.
+  But ultimately, I wouldn't recommend it, it’s more of a headache than it’s worth.
 </details>

 <details>